USIU-Hackathon/ss2015-hackathon/hackathon.md

 - Snacks and Drinks throughout the event.
 - You get to meet other developers and techies.
 - Be part of building a new community.
+- Swag from our **awesome Sponsors**.
+- And lots of other perks/ gifts :D

 ##### Do I have to pre-organize a team?